Hormone Replacement in the Elderly, Is There a Benefit? by Jeffrey Dach MD

-I frequently get this question on HRT for the elderly: What about HRT for women older than 65?
+I frequently get this question: What about Menopausal Hormone Replacement Therapy (HRT) for women older than 65?
 Is there a benefit?
-And what is the risk?
+Is there a risk?
 Should doctors offer the elderly woman over 65, menopausal hormone replacement (HRT)?
 Lucky for us, the answer was published in 2024 by Dr. Seo H. Baik in the Journal, Menopause.
 Dr. Baik examined Medicare records for 10 million senior Medicare women from 2007-2020.

-The use of estrogen monotherapy after age 65 was compared to never use or discontinued use.
+Dr. Baik compared the use of estrogen monotherapy in women over 65 to women who never used or discontinued use.
 Estrogen use was associated with almost 20% risk reduction in mortality.
-Other risk reductions in percentages were: breast cancer 16%, lung cancer 13%, and colorectal cancer 12% risk reduction.
+Other benefits were: 16% reduction in breast cancer 13% reduction in lung cancer, 12% reduction in colorectal cancer, and 11% reduction in heart attack.
 These benefits are seen in women aged 65 to 79 using low-dose transdermal or vaginal estrogen for managing menopausal symptoms like hot flashes and night sweats.
 (1)

 Combined Estrogen/Progestin

 Adverse effects are related to excessive estrogen dosage, which may cause breast tenderness, fullness, or pain.
-These symptoms are obvious to the patient, who will then take a few days off from the topical hormone product, and once symptoms have resolved, then resume at a lower dosage.
+The symptoms of estrogen excess will be obvious to the patient, who will then hold off using topical hormones for a few days.
+Once symptoms have resolved, they may then resume the HRT at a lower dosage.

 In 2024, Dr. Chengmei Zhang studied the benefits of estrogen in the elderly, finding estrogen has potent neuroprotective properties.
 Estrogen plays an important bioenergetic role in mitochondrial metabolism in skeletal muscle in prevention of sarcopenia, a form of muscle wasting seen in the elderly.
 Dr. Zhang writes: